wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 *   Discount is visible in WooCommerce order e-mails and invoice as well.
 *   Showing the applied discount on hovering the item price in the cart.
 *   Possibility of easily changing the styling of price before and after discount.

+WooCommerce Bulk Discount has been localised to these languages:

+*   English
+*   Czech
+*   Portuguese (translated by João)

 == Installation ==